aipilotbyjd/laraapps/docs/README.md

 1. Start with the [Installation Guide](guides/SETUP_INSTALLATION.md) to set up your n8n Clone instance
 2. Review the [Environment Configuration](configuration/ENVIRONMENT_CONFIGURATION.md) for setup options
+3. Configure [OAuth2 Clients](guides/oauth2-client-configuration.md) for API authentication
-3. Explore the [Node Documentation](nodes/WORKFLOW_NODES.md) to understand available workflow components
+4. Explore the [Node Documentation](nodes/WORKFLOW_NODES.md) to understand available workflow components
-4. Use the [API Documentation](api/API_DOCUMENTATION.md) to integrate with your applications
+5. Use the [API Documentation](api/API_DOCUMENTATION.md) to integrate with your applications
-5. Follow the [Workflow Execution Guide](guides/workflow-execution-guide.md) to learn how to run workflows properly
+6. Follow the [Workflow Execution Guide](guides/workflow-execution-guide.md) to learn how to run workflows properly
-6. Import the [Postman Collection](tools/n8n-clone-postman-collection.json) to test APIs easily
+7. Import the [Postman Collection](tools/n8n-clone-postman-collection.json) to test APIs easily
-7. Use the [Queue Worker Script](tools/start-queue-workers.sh) for production deployments
+8. Use the [Queue Worker Script](tools/start-queue-workers.sh) for production deployments

 ## 🤝 Contributing